Histamine Intolerance and Gut Health

 What is Histamine?

-Histamine is a naturally occurring chemical in the body, and it helps cells communicate different roles, such as managing sleep, brain function, and its role in allergies, but it also affects gut health.
-Allergies occur when the body’s immune system overreacts to common things such as pollen, grasses, weeds, and mold spores.
-Our immune systems can mistakenly think of these things as threats and call in a type of white blood cell to release histamine.
-The histamine released is what launches the body into an allergic reaction, and we experience the common side effects associated with allergies.
+Histamine is a naturally occurring chemical in the body that helps cells communicate different roles, such as regulating sleep, brain function, and its role in allergies.
+It also affects gut health.
+Allergies occur when the body’s immune system overreacts to everyday things such as pollen, grasses, weeds, and mold spores.
+Our immune systems can mistakenly perceive these things as threats and trigger a type of white blood cell to release histamine.
+The histamine released triggers the body's allergic reaction, resulting in the common side effects associated with allergies.

 Although springtime allergies are the most common case of histamine production, foods that naturally contain or cause a release of histamine can be hard for some people to tolerate.
-This has become known as “histamine intolerance,” and certain gut bacteria may give an explanation of whether or not a certain person has an intolerance or not.
+This has become known as “histamine intolerance,” and certain gut bacteria may provide an explanation for whether a person has an intolerance or not.

 Histamine Intolerance

-Histamine intolerance (HIT) occurs when the body is not able to break down histamine from foods in the diet, and it can lead to gastrointestinal issues with allergy-like symptoms.
+Histamine intolerance (HIT) occurs when the body is not able to break down histamine from foods in the diet, and it can lead to gastrointestinal issues with allergy-like symptoms, such as diarrhea, flushing, heartburn/reflux, abdominal pain, nausea.
 Although histamine intolerance is not considered an allergy, the symptoms are closely related to where some experts consider it a “pseudoallergy.”

 Symptoms of HIT

-Symptoms may differ and range person to person, but here are the most common ones:
+Symptoms may differ and range person to person, but here are the most common:

 Diarrhea